 Why did something like this not happen to wine?
-In wine, it went resolutely the other way, with Vinifera grapes, led by Cabernet Sauvignon, Chardonnay, Riesling, Zinfandel (of European origin), being planted extensively here after WW II to supplant the Labrusca and other native varieties or hybrids that had the musky flavour noble Vinifera did not.
+In wine, it went resolutely the other way, with Vinifera grapes, led by Cabernet Sauvignon, Chardonnay, Riesling, Zinfandel (of European origin), were planted extensively here after WW II to supplant Labrusca and other native varieties or hybrids that had the musky flavour noble Vinifera did not.

 The European influence could not be resisted and so we sought to grow their grapes here, even in places where the soils and climate could never really accommodate them.
 This produced good results in some cases, e.g., California reds, some whites in Ontario, and not so good in others.

-Wine is viewed a peg above beer in status, it was and still is.
+Wine is viewed a peg above beer in status, was and still is.
 I’d infer the prosperous classes who drank wine were by nature deferential to Old World influence: wine would be just one example.
 One may look at classical music, art, literature, design, cuisine, and more to see how strongly European culture dominated our thinking until quite recently.

 But today North America has acquired the confidence to bruit its own products and ideas in many fields; wine is still not one of them, though.
-(There is the odd exception, or quasi-exception, Ontario icewine, say).
+(There is the odd exception, or quasi-exception, Ontario Icewine, say).